Myzel394/jetbrains-file-templates/README.md

 Some templates I made which I think are quite useful.

 # Contribute
 Just add your file via a pull-request.
-If they work, I'll add them :)
+If it works, I'll add it :)